Maximelel/annotate_localized_outputs/README.md

 ## 🚀 Core Features

-* **Side-by-Side UI**: Displays answers from two LLMs in a clean, two-column layout for easy comparison.
+* **WhatsApp-style Interface**: Displays answers from two LLMs in a clean, two-column layout for easy comparison.
 * **Multi-Criteria Rubric**: Evaluate model performance across five distinct criteria, choosing which model was better or if there was no preference.
 * **Common Issue Flagging**: Quickly tag common problems in each model's response, such as being too wordy or failing to answer.
 * **Progress Tracking**: A visual progress bar shows how many items have been completed, and a counter tracks skipped items.